grandcat/chordentlich/code/doc/index.rst

 .. _paper: http://pdos.csail.mit.edu/papers/chord:sigcomm01/chord_sigcomm.pdf

-For RPC calls the `aiomas`_ library is used which bases on AsyncIO.
+For RPC calls the `aiomas`_ library is used which is based on AsyncIO.

 .. _aiomas: https://pypi.python.org/pypi/aiomas/0.5.0